Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ended June 2023, Bega had a median income among taxpayers of $40,419 with an average level standing at $49,511.
-This was below the national average and compared to levels of $52,390 and $65,215 across Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% from financial year ended June 2023 to September 2025, estimated median income would be approximately $44,000 and average income would be around $53,898 by that date.
-Census data from 2021 shows household, family and personal incomes in Bega all fall between the 13th and 21st percentiles nationally.
-Income distribution data indicates 28.7% of Bega's population (1,478 individuals) fall within the $1,500 - 2,999 income range, mirroring the region where 29.9% occupy this bracket.
-Housing affordability pressures are severe in Bega, with only 83.4% of income remaining after housing costs, ranking at the 13th percentile nationally.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Bega had a median income among taxpayers of $40,419.
+The average income stood at $49,511.
+This is below the national average.
+Rest of NSW had levels of $52,390 and $65,215 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Bega would be approximately $44,000 (median) and $53,898 (average) as of September 2025.
+Census 2021 income data shows household, family and personal incomes in Bega all fall between the 13th and 21st percentiles nationally.
+Distribution data shows 28.7% of Bega's population falls within the $1,500 - 2,999 income range.
+This mirrors the region where 29.9% occupy this bracket.
+Housing affordability pressures are severe in Bega, with only 83.4% of income remaining, ranking at the 13th percentile.

 Frequently Asked Questions - Income